-Proposal No. Proposal Description Vote Required for Approval Effect of Broker Non-Votes 1 Election of directors Directors will be elected by a plurality of the votes cast at the Annual Meeting by the holders of shares present by remote communication or represented by proxy and entitled to vote on the election of directors.
-The three nominees receiving the most "FOR" votes will be elected as directors; withheld votes will have no effect No effect 2 Advisory vote to approve the compensation of our named executive officers "FOR" votes from the holders of a simple majority of shares present by remote communication or represented by proxy and entitled to vote on the subject matter No effect 3 Appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023, and to authorize the board of directors to fix Ernst & Young LLP's remuneration "FOR" votes from the holders of a simple majority of shares present by remote communication or represented by proxy and entitled to vote on the subject matter Not applicable (1)
+Proposal No. Proposal Description Vote Required for Approval Effect of Broker Non-Votes 1 Election of directors Directors will be elected by a plurality of the votes cast at the No effect Annual Meeting by the holders of shares present by remote communication or represented by proxy and entitled to vote on the election of directors.
+The four nominees receiving the most "FOR" votes will be elected as directors; withheld votes will have no effect

+Proposal No. Proposal Description Vote Required for Approval Broker Non-Votes 2 Advisory vote to approve the compensation of our named executive officers "FOR" votes from the holders of a simple majority of shares present by remote communication or represented by proxy and entitled to vote on the subject matter No effect 3 Appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025, and to authorize our board of directors to fix Ernst & Young LLP's remuneration "FOR" votes from the holders of a simple majority of shares present by remote communication or represented by proxy and entitled to vote on the subject matter Not applicable (1)